There's not many of them about

 - It has a short rat-like tail most unlike that of the curlycoated retriever, which is longer, broader and furred.

 Spaniel or retriever?

 The Irish water spaniel’s biggest problem is its identity: is it a spaniel or a retriever?
 Confusingly, the Kennel Club classifies it as a spaniel in the show ring and a retriever when working.
-In competition it is up against Labradors, golden retrievers and flatcoats, which explains why there has never been an Irish water spaniel field trial champion.
-However, it would be unlikely to do any better if it had to compete against springers or cockers, as even the hardest-hunting Irish water spaniel can hardly be compared with a trialling spaniel: it is simply a different type of dog.
+In competition it is up against labradors, golden retrievers and flatcoats, which explains why there has never been an Irish water spaniel field trial champion.

 The Irish water spaniel comes into its own rough shooting, wildfowling or working in the beating line.
 It can also be a competent picking-up dog.
 As its name suggests, it really does like water and all those I have seen have been powerful swimmers.
 It is a dog that is ideally suited to working the bogs of its native Ireland.

 The SIWSC strives to retain the breed’s working ability and runs training days, tests and trials throughout the year.
-Unfortunately, an Irish water spaniel is probably the last breed anyone considers when looking for a retriever, or when seeking a spaniel.
-However, for anyone seeking something completely different, it is a handsome dog with genuine appeal.
+Unfortunately, this is probably the last breed anyone considers when looking for a retriever, or when seeking a spaniel.
+However, it is a handsome dog with genuine appeal.